cf-toolsuite/cf-butler/README.md

 Hygiene policies are useful when you want to search for and report on dormant workloads, notifying both the operator and for each workload the author and/or his/her space compadres.
 Workloads are running applications and service instances that have not been updated in N or more days from the date/time of the policy execution.

+> Note: hygiene policy configuration has a special case where if the `days-since-last-update` property value is set to `-1` then ALL workloads (minus the blacklist) are included in the respective notifications.

 As mentioned previously the policy file must adhere to a naming convention

 * a filename ending with `-HP.json` encapsulates an individual [HygienePolicy](src/main/java/io/pivotal/cfapp/domain/HygienePolicy.java)